FAQs

 Kelowna Food Bank & Community Fridge.

-Yes, we periodically host educational programs, workshops, and farm tours to engage with our community and share in our passion for farming & food.
+We are planning to host educational programs, workshops, and farm tours to engage with our community and share in our passion for farming & food in the near future.

 Check our the 'Events' page of our website to learn more.